 Gummy Bear Molds

 Silicone gummy bear molds are very popular for making wax melts.
 Small molds like these will require a pipette to get the hot wax in place without making a big mess.
 And I’ve found some other fun animal shapes too!
-Fish or frogs, anyone???
+Frogs, anyone???

 A. Traditional Gummy Bear Mold (This is the set I used to make the bear wax melts in the photo above).

 I couldn’t call this list complete without some more fun shapes.
 I’ve been itching for a reason to make flamingo-shaped wax melts, so I made these Pink Sands-scented melts in bright pink!